 Unexpected transitions such as fire drills were successful because we did not let them become unexpected; we told Ian about them ahead of time.
 Even telling him sent his anxiety through the roof.
 When he wasn’t told about a fire drill, things went flying, and usually his glasses were the first thing to go.

 So, what happened over time?
 I figured out better what Ian needed in order to make transitions successful.
-I still do to this day and it’s a lot of the work, but it is from a base of experience, not figuring out on the fly what needs to be done.
+I still do to this day and it’s a lot of the work, but it’s from a base of experience, not figuring out on the fly what needs to be done.

 For his daily transitions:

-- I tried different visual schedules, and over time Ian told me what he wanted: a calendar that hangs on the wall by our dining table that lists his daily activities.
+I tried different visual schedules, and over time Ian told me what he wanted: A calendar that hangs on the wall by our dining table that lists his daily activities.
 He wanted them hand-printed, and he did not want pictures, so I print the names of his activities.
-Since I know his reading is limited, I use short, simple words:
+Since I know his reading is limited, I use short, simple words, for example:

 Because he is out of school now, we do not have the various breaks associated with the school year.
 So the “special” transitions revolve around vacations.
 In this phase of our lives, my husband and I spend most of our vacation time visiting our parents whose health is deteriorating.
 Ian likes to visit both sets of parents, so these transitions are much easier than they have ever been.
 That said, he does like to know what we are going to eat while we are there.
 Getting that resolved before we leave seems to “ground” him.
 (And he likes food.)

-The other thing I can do now that I couldn’t when he was younger is leave him by himself for 1-2 hours.
+The other thing I can do now that I couldn’t when he was younger is leave him by himself for one or two hours.
 If the rest of the family wants to do something that doesn’t interest him, I set him up with a snack and the Food Network on television.
 And he always has his cell phone handy.